gokberkkocak/lofigirl/README.md

 ## Modules

 This project includes different modules and several features which you can choose according to your preference.
-The list of binaries which are compiled on releases are
+The list of binaries/frontend which are compiled on releases are:

 - Lofigirl Server - A http broadcasting server module which does the image processing, ocr and serves it on a selected port.
 Requires all the dependencies to be present in the system.
 It also keeps user sessions and sends the listening information to multiple backends.